roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Knative management/Deploy a service by using functions in Knative.md

     Hello coffee-default
     ```

-4. Check the service and the function that is used to deploy the service in the FC console.
+3. Check the service and the function that is used to deploy the service in the FC console.

+    1. Log on to the [Function Compute console](https://fc.console.aliyun.com).

+    2. In the top navigation bar, select a region.

-    1. In the left-side navigation pane, click **Service/Function**.
+    3. In the left-side navigation pane, click **Service/Function**.
 On the Service/Function page, the kn\_default\_coffee service is displayed.

-    2. Click kn\_default\_coffee.
+    4. Click kn\_default\_coffee.
 On the **Functions** tab, the kn\_default\_coffee function is displayed.